Living in Pisa

 The average temperature of the coldest month (January) is 7.1 ยฐC (44.8 ยฐF), while the warmest month (August) averages 24.4 ยฐC (75.9 ยฐF).

-The climate, in essence, offers a balance that caters to everyone's preferences, making Pisa a delightful place to live or visit.
+The climate, in essence, offers a balance that caters to everyone's preferences, making Pisa a delightful place to live or visit..

 Economy

-Pisa has a diverse economy with multiple sectors.
 The city is known for its industrial sectors, which include marine, footwear, mechanical, chemical, and pharmaceutical industries.

 Tourism also plays a significant role in Pisa's economy, with offerings that include sea, mountain, eno-gastronomic, cultural tourism, and agritourism.

-Other notable sectors include floriculture and the production of local products such as wine and oil.
+Other notable sectors include floriculture and the production of local products such as wine and oil..

 Education

-Pisa is renowned for its educational institutions.
 The city is home to the University of Pisa, which has a history dating back to the 12th century.

 The university offers a wide range of courses and degrees, catering to a diverse student population.

-Pisa also participates in the OECD's Programme for International Student Assessment (PISA), which measures 15-year-oldsโ€™ ability to use their reading, mathematics, and science knowledge and skills to meet real-life challenges.
+Pisa also participates in the OECD's Programme for International Student Assessment (PISA), which measures 15-year-oldsโ ability to use their reading, mathematics, and science knowledge and skills to meet real-life challenges..

 Cost of living in Pisa